 Understand Your Competitor

 Find out how your competitor is having the big chunk of the market share.
-It is crucial that you understand their products and marketing campaigns before you take any big steps.
-We are not telling you to channel your marketing efforts in a similar manner as your competitor, but it helps to understand how your competitor got to their current state.
+You must understand their products and marketing campaigns before you take any significant steps.
+We are not telling you to channel your marketing efforts similarly to your competitor.
+Still, it helps to understand how your competitor got to their current state.

 We have seen many big players compete with themselves when they enter a segmented market.
 The segmentation of a big market is fine, but multiple segmentation in the same area is not.